miluckshan-j/tamil-dataset-creation-tools/README.md

 # Tamil Short Stories - Web Scraped

-This repository contains the code used in scraping Tamil short stories and the scraped data.
+This repository contains the code used for scraping Tamil short stories and the scraped data.